csfore/the-random-bot/README.md

 ## Parity

-Parity with the Python version right now is about `25%`
+Parity with the Python version right now is about `30%`

 ## License

-This is licensed under AGPL3 (will do a thorough run-through later to ensure libraries used allow GPL usage)
+This is licensed under AGPL3

+The contents of `dictionary.json` are licensed under the MIT License as provided [here](https://github.com/adambom/dictionary).